 5. We would need an open cage to even consider taking it in, but rescues are our main goal.

-8. As of 1-1-2024 because of so many bunnies are being dumped and some people saying they were dumped and really were not.
-We are having to ask for at least a $10 donation even for rescues this is helping the cost we have to pay to get them vet checked.
+8. As of 1-1-2024, because so many bunnies are being dumped and some people are saying they were dumped and really were not, we are having to ask for at least a $10 donation even for rescues.
+This helps with our cost to have them checked by a veterinarian.